Element distinctness problem: Turing Machine complexity

+while on a nondeterministic machine the time complexity is O(nm(n + log m)).

 Quantum complexity

 Quantum algorithms can solve this problem faster, in $\Theta(n^{2/3})$ queries.
 The optimal algorithm is by Andris Ambainis.
 Yaoyun Shi first proved a tight lower bound when the size of the range is sufficiently large.
 Ambainis and Kutin independently (and via different proofs) extended his work to obtain the lower bound for all functions.